What is Outpatient Care?

 - Outpatient care most often occurs in a doctor’s office or a health clinic.

-- Outpatient costs can vary if using Medicare Advantage instead of Medicare Part A and B.
+- Outpatient costs can vary if using Medicare Advantage instead of Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. and B.

 In most cases, outpatient care is received in a doctor’s office or a health clinic.
 It can also be received in a hospital emergency room.
 It is often for routine check-ups, medical equipment prescriptions like wheelchairs, and preventative care procedures at an outpatient clinic.2Medicare.gov, “Part B costs“, Accessed September 9, 2021